joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/14/world/ukraine-strike-sloviansk-toddler.html?searchResultPosition=2

 **Mike Pompeo Says He Won’t Run for President in 2024**\
-`“This isn’t our moment,” said Mr. Pompeo, referring to himself and his wife, as he announced that he would not seek the Republican nomination for president.`\
+`“This isn’t our moment,” said Mr. Pompeo, a former Trump administration official.
+But he declined to endorse the former president and obliquely criticized him.`\
 https://nytimes.com/2023/04/14/us/politics/mike-pompeo-president-2024.html?searchResultPosition=3

 **Strep Is on the Rise.
 Here’s How to Minimize Your Risk.**\